Collaboration challenges are something every small company, startup, or remote team knows all too well.

 If you work in a small company, a startup, or a remote team, you know that collaboration isn’t always as smooth as it sounds.
 Sharing ideas, dividing tasks, and staying connected can quickly turn into a headache.
+For many growing teams, this collaboration problem becomes more noticeable as communication and workflows spread across multiple tools.

-You want things to move forward, but somehow messages get missed, responsibilities get fuzzy, and teamwork feels more like chaos than cooperation.
+You want things to move forward, but somehow messages get missed, responsibilities get fuzzy, and teamwork feels more like chaos than cooperation

 1. Important Messages Get Lost or Ignored